+Type Approach Hours per Total credit

+week hours

+Lectures & discussions 1

+Contact Tutorials & one-on-one 2 45

+consultation

+Assignments 2

-Туре Approach Hours per week Total credit hours Lectures & discussions 1 Contact Tutorials & one-on-one consultation 2 45 Assignments 2 Independent study Reading and VLE related exercises 3 75 Total 120
+Independent Reading and VLE related 3 75

+study exercises

+Total 120

 A. Annotated bibliography: 20%

 Students will individually turn in a properly formatted annotated bibliography of at least 10 appropriate academic sources.
 Each annotation will be expected to both summarize and critically evaluate the sources.
 Each annotation is expected to be between 200 - 350 words in length.
 The bibliography will be evaluated based on the following: